ployground/bsdploy/docs/setup/provisioning-plain.rst

 Hetzner
 -------

-The German ISP `Hetzner <http://www.hetzner.de>`_ provides dedicated servers with FreeBSD supprt.
+The German ISP `Hetzner <http://www.hetzner.de>`_ provides dedicated servers with FreeBSD support.
 In a nutshell, boot the machine into their so-called *Rescue System* `using their robot <https://robot.your-server.de/server>`_ and choose *FreeBSD* as OS.
 The machine will boot into a modified version of mfsBSD.

 The web UI will then provide you with a one-time root password – make sure it works by SSHing into the host as ``root`` and you are ready for continuing with :doc:`/setup/bootstrapping`.